keenanpayne/postcss-npm-boilerplate/README.md

 1. Clone the repository
  * `git clone https://github.com/keenanpayne/postcss-npm-boilerplate.git`
-2. Install [Yarn Package Manager](https://yarnpkg.com/en/docs/install).
-You may alternatively use NPM as you may already be used to.
+2. **(optional)** Install [Yarn Package Manager](https://yarnpkg.com/en/docs/install).
+Alternatively, you can use NPM as you may already be used to.
 I recommend Yarn for easier and more expedited package installation.
 3. Install dependencies
  * **Using Yarn:** `yarn`
  * **Using NPM:** `npm install`

 ## Features

-This boilerplate features many features similar to [Sass](http://sass-lang.com/) without including the entire feature-set.
+This boilerplate features many features similar to [Sass](http://sass-lang.com/) without including the entire feature set.
 I have hand-picked the functionality that I use most commonly in my projects.

 ### Variables